 Your fee status will determine the level of tuition fees you will have to pay.
-You should query your fee status if you are unsure which fee category will apply to you.
+You should query your fee status if you are unsure which fee category applies to you.

-If you wish to query your fee status, you must do this prior to receiving a decision on your application.
-Acceptance of an offer constitutes acceptance of the conditions outlined in the offer, including fee status.
+If you wish to query your fee status, you must do this before receiving a decision on your application.
+By accepting an offer, you accept the conditions outlined in the offer, including fee status.

 Information regarding fee status can be found on the UKCISA website.
 UKCISA is the UK's national advisory body serving the interests of students and those who work with them.